nanochess/transputer/README.md

     ./tem -os os/maestro.cmg os/disk.img

-I suggest to set your terminal in ANSI/VT100 mode, 80 columns by 25 rows, and using PC-8 or Latin/USA DOS character set.
+For macOS, I suggest to set your terminal in ANSI/VT100 mode, 80 columns by 25 rows, and using PC-8 or Latin/USA DOS character set.
+For recent Windows 10, the emulator will enable automatically the ANSI emulation.

 The disk image is built with os/build_disk.sh